“Entanglement is iron to the classical world’s bronze age.” - Michael Nielsen and Isaac Chuang in Quantum Computation and Quantum Information

 Quantum Entanglement as a Service

 So, why do we want to distribute entanglement across the globe?
 In short, we can take advantage of the fact that entanglement allows for correlations beyond what is possible classically to enable new applications that are not possible classically.
+This allows for global Entanglement as a Service (EaaS).

 For example, entanglement enables a new kind of security that is backed by physics.
 Entanglement also allows for transporting qubits, solving larger problems by connecting quantum computers, higher accuracy GPS systems, and more.